vipulnaik/diet-exercise-health/best-practices/best-practices-around-anal-irritation.md

   either significant or recurrent itching or burning sensation).
 If I really do need walnuts, limit consumption to less than 50% of my usual level.

+#### Meal quantity control

+Having more food in my GI tract can not only exacerbate the risk of anal swelling; it can also make existing swelling more painful by increasing the ongoing pressure both during bowel movement and at other times.
+See [best practices around meal quantity](best-practices-around-meal-quantity.md).

 ### Once the swelling is more serious